-During 2022/23 the Risk Policy and Risk Register were reviewed by a working party, which resulted in a more streamlined risk register.
+During 2023-24, the Risk Policy and Risk Register were reviewed by the Finance, Audit & Risk Committee.
 The main financial risk for the Trust is the current economic climate combined with a reduction in pupil numbers putting pressure on the Trust's financial position.
 Other risks include the following:

-- Academies within the Trust receive unfavourable Ofsted reports - Recruitment challenges impact the quality of teaching - Risk that buildings and facilities are not maintained appropriately and compliant with appropriate legislation. - Insufficient demand for places in its academies leaves the Trust unsustainable - Information/data security breach and risk of Cyber attack
+- Academies within the Trust receive unfavourable Ofsted reports - · Recruitment challenges impact the quality of teaching - Risk that buildings and facilities are not maintained appropriately and compliant with appropriate legislation - Insufficient demand for places in its academies leaves the Trust unsustainable - Information/data security breach and risk of cyber attack